-Many classes of medication for COPD are delivered by inhaler (eg, short- and long-acting β2-agonists, anticholinergics, corticosteroids.)
+Many classes of medication for COPD are delivered by inhaler (eg, short- and long-acting β2-agonists, anticholinergics, corticosteroids).
 There are also many different types of inhaling devices.
 Compliance with inhaler use, though, is poor.
-In a study of nearly 6000 patients with COPD, less than 50% were compliant with their inhalers 5 years after the initial prescription.11 The 2 primary reasons for the problem are poor inhaler technique and the cost of the devices.9,10 Improper technique can lead to decreased drug delivery and reduced efficacy.11 A patient may become frustrated by a perceived lack of drug benefit and stop using the medication as prescribed.12
+In a study of nearly 6000 patients with COPD, fewer than 50% were adherent to their inhalers 5 years after the initial prescription.11 The 2 primary reasons for the problem are poor inhaler technique and the cost of the devices.9,10 Improper technique can lead to decreased drug delivery and reduced effectiveness.11 A patient may become frustrated by a perceived lack of drug benefit and stop using the medication as prescribed.12

 Weight loss, fatigue, anorexia, and malnutrition are common among people with severe COPD.
 Nutritional status is also known to correlate with COPD symptoms, disability, and prognosis.2 Low body mass index (BMI [≤21]) in patietns with COPD is also an independent risk factor for mortality.
 Increasing calories alone has not shown to be of significant benefit in these patients.
 Current evidence, however, supports a combination of exercise and increased caloric intake to support muscle growth.13

-Supplemental oxygen at more than 15 hours per day in persons with chronic respiratory failure has been shown to increase survival in those with severe resting hypoxemia.14 Current criteria for supplemental oxygen in stable COPD is O2 ≤ 88% or a PaO2 ≤55 mm Hg on 2 occasions over 3 weeks.2 A patient who qualifies for oxygen, however, may have concerns and limitations that affect adherence to the prescribed therapy.
-Patients frequently find the oxygen tank bulky and embarrassing and for those with severe COPD the cylinder of compressed oxygen can be too heavy to transport.
+Supplemental oxygen at more than 15 hours per day in persons with chronic respiratory failure has been shown to increase survival in those with severe resting hypoxemia.14 Current criteria for supplemental oxygen in stable COPD is oxygen saturation ≤ 88% or a PaO2 ≤55 mm Hg on 2 occasions over 3 weeks.2 A patient who qualifies for oxygen, however, may have concerns and limitations that affect adherence to the prescribed therapy.
+Patients frequently find the oxygen tank bulky and embarrassing, and for those with severe COPD, the cylinder of compressed oxygen can be too heavy to transport.

 2. Global Initiative for Chronic Obstructive Lung Disease.
 Global Strategy for the Diagnosis, Management, and Prevention of Chronic Obstructive Pulmonary Disease (GOLD) 2011.
 Available at: http://www.goldcopd.org/.
 Accessed March 1, 2012.